Understanding Frontend Development: A Comprehensive Guide

 <main>

-<p>This is a paragraph of text on my webpage.</p>
+<p>This is a paragraph of text on my first web page.</p>

 </main>